Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Discussion

-According to our tests, the original splits from the MNIST dataset appear to exhibit a dataset shift.
-After inspecting the most anomalous samples returned by the difference classifier, we observed that many of these samples depicted the digit $6$.
-A mean-difference plot between sixes from the training set and sixes from the test set revealed that the training instances are rotated slightly to the right, while the test samples are drawn more open and centered.
+\begin{SR} \textbf{Original Splits}: According to our tests, the original split from the MNIST dataset appears to exhibit a dataset shift.
+After inspecting the most anomalous samples returned by the domain classifier, we observed that many of these samples depicted the digit $6$.
+A mean-difference plot (see Figure \ref{fig:six_diff}) between sixes from the training set and sixes from the test set revealed that the training instances are rotated slightly to the right, while the test samples are drawn more open and centered.
 To back up this claim even further, we also carried out a two-sample KS test between the two sets of sixes in the input space and found that the two sets can conclusively be regarded as different with a $p$-value of $2.7 \cdot 10^{-10}$, significantly undercutting the respective Bonferroni threshold of $6.3 \cdot 10^{-5}$.
-While this particular shift does not look practically significant to the human eye, this result however still shows that the original MNIST split is not truly i.i.d.
-This result raises the significant question of how to quantify the malignancy of a shift, i.e. when a shift is harmful to a given machine learning model.
-After all, trained models generalize to the original MNIST test set with ease.
+While this specific shift does not look particularly significant to the human eye (and is also declared harmless by our malignancy detector), this result however still shows that the original MNIST split is not i.i.d. \end{SR}